This U.S. Air Force Commander Helps Elon Musk’s Interns Launch SpaceX Rockets

 U.S. Air Force Brigadier General Wayne Monteith always intended to follow his father and stepfather into military service, but imperfect eyesight quashed that plan.
-Instead, he got an MBA, then joined the Air Force as a nuclear weapons officer.
+Instead, he got a BA, and then joined the Air Force as a nuclear weapons officer.
 After moving over to space operations, Monteith flew military satellites before being tapped to run 45th Space Wing at Patrick Air Force Base, which adjoins Cape Canaveral in Florida, in August 2015.

 A lot has happened in space innovation since Monteith’s promotion.
 Perhaps most famously, Elon Musk’s SpaceX successfully launched and landed its Falcon 9 rocket, setting the stage for a new era of cheaper, reusable rockets.
 More broadly, the space business as a whole has taken off, with a flurry of new startups and investment.